Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Conclusions

 Despite the entirety of these studies not providing convincing evidence supporting DM interactions, very recently, a few scattered results have been reported, hinting at a slight preference towards DM scattering with neutrinos when considering some independent collections of cosmological data.
 More precisely, in Ref.~\cite{Hooper:2021rjc} a preference for $\nu$DM interactions at the level of $\sim 3\sigma$ has been found by analyzing Lyman-$\alpha$ data.
 Subsequently, in Ref.~\cite{Brax:2023rrf, Brax:2023tvn} an independent yet consistent preference (at a statistical significance ranging between one and two standard deviations) emerged by analyzing CMB measurements of temperature and polarization anisotropies at small angular scales where the effects of tiny interactions have been argued to be significantly larger than on larger scales.

 Given the limited level of statistical significance, such indications could potentially result from statistical fluctuations and/or systematic effects in the data.
 For sure, at present, they do not appear substantial enough to assert compelling evidence for $\nu$DM interactions.
+In this regard, it is also important to consider that analyses of other astrophysical and cosmological observations, such as the galaxy luminosity function, impose stringent constraints on interactions ($u_{\nu\text{DM}}\lesssim 10^{-6}$)~\cite{Mosbech:2022nkk} that are only marginally compatible with the aforementioned results.
+Additionally, incorporating interactions beyond the Standard Model encounters the typical challenges compounded by constraints from particle physics, introducing additional layers of complexity, see, e.g., the discussion in Refs.~\cite{Brax:2023rrf,Brax:2023tvn}.
 That being said, we believe it is equally imperative not to overlook these intriguing signals that deserve at least further investigation and rigorous cross-checking to be fully understood.
+This is particularly true for indications pointing toward interactions in the CMB.
+Unlike late-time constraints, they are not strongly influenced by the nonlinear evolution of structures (which may introduce dependencies on specific models) but are based on a solid understanding of the underlying physics, where the dynamics of perturbations can be accurately described within a linear regime.

 In this paper, we have undertaken a comprehensive re-evaluation of all hints emerged from CMB observations to conclusively determine their strength and credibility.
 In particular, we have analyzed all available CMB experiments in combination with Baryon Acoustic Oscillations measurements, focusing on the most recent temperature, polarization and gravitational lensing data released by Planck, ACT, and SPT.
 In order to test the results previously reported in the literature, for all these experiments, our analysis begins by considering neutrinos as massless particles (an assumption upon which the vast majority of available results are based).
 Subsequently, we have extended the analysis to the more general case in which neutrinos are treated as massive particles whose mass is left free to be determined by data.
 To ensure rigorous cross-check of the results and keep control over possible effects related to the vast volume of the parameter space (i.e., to avoid false detection or missing detection resulting from correlations among parameters), each combination of data has been analyzed both in terms of the usual marginalized probability distributions and by means of a Profile Likelihood methodology.